| Home | Software | Example Cases | Contact | Bio |

 Download Aero Troll

-The development of AT CFD is totally in debt to the work of those who pioneered and advanced CFD.
+The development of the CFD portion of Aero Troll, otherwise known as Aero Troll CFD (AT CFD), is totally in debt to the work of those who pioneered and advanced CFD.
 By presenting this code I do not claim to have invented something.
 I went though the literature and reconstructed what was presented.
 It amazes me how some of the ideas and procedures which form the foundation of CFD materialized.
 Maybe in hindsight it is somewhat obvious, but in foresight?
 I would like to thank those who paved the way.
 But, truthfully, I am ignorant of all the shoulders this work stands upon and of who originated what.
 So, instead of listing the names of those who I think contributed to the field, I would like to just give a big Thank You to all those who made this possible.

-Listed below are some things that AT CFD is and is not, along with some references.
+Listed below are some things that Aero Troll CFD is and is not, along with some references.
 I hope this provides a good understanding of what AT CFD is.

 What AT CFD Is